 Automation technology has been transforming customer care for years.
 With recent advancements in Robotic Process Automation (RPA), Natural Language Processing (NLP), and Artificial Intelligence (AI) that change is happening faster every day.
 Automated processes and self-service capabilities streamline customer service, reduce average handling time per interaction, and enhance customer service.
 Not every interaction should be streamlined, however.

-At Zappix, we believe in the 20-80 rule: 20% of the reasons people might contact customer service cause 80% of interactions.
-Most of these cases are mundane and repetitive queries that can and should be automated.
+20% of the reasons people might contact customer service cause 80% of interactions.

 “20% of the reasons people might contact customer service cause 80% of interactions.”